theovier/printable-multipage-cv/README.md

 ## Design

-The design is minimalistic yet stylish.
+The design is minimalistic yet stylish 🔥.
 However, the design does not feel very "modern".
 At the moment we are looking into ways to modernize the design.
 An example PDF can be found under `/examples/example.pdf`.